Sure, plenty of people live in Greenwich, Connecticut. But is there really a reason to visit Greenwich, CT?

 Greenwich, CT, is noted for the gorgeous Greenwich Point Park, one of the best beaches near Greenwich CT.
 Known as Tod’s Point by locals, it is an inviting beach spot with spectacular views of the Manhattan skyline and walking trails.

-Some of the other great Greenwich attractions include Island Beach and Great Captains Island Lighthouse for those looking to explore Greenwich beaches.
+Some of the other great Greenwich attractions include Island Beach and Great Captains Island Lighthouse for those looking to explore some of the best beaches in all Connecticut.

 Visiting Greenwich Point Park is just as pleasant to visit in the winter, as non-residents can enter for free without a park pass.